Cabaret

 Age recommendation

-We recommend this production for ages 13 and up.
-Because content sensitivities vary from person to person, we encourage you to read the content advisory below or call the Box Office to determine if this production is suitable for you and your party.
+We recommend this production for ages 12 and up.
+Because content sensitivities vary from person to person, we encourage you to call the Box Office to determine if this production is suitable for you and your party.

 Content advisory